 Recently William has visited Namibia and Tanzania as the patron of Tusk Trust and Royal African Society, whose patronage he took this year.
 Read more about Tusk Trust here.
 If you would like to know about the Tusk Trust Awards its official website is here.
 The magnificent venue of this year’s awards Banqueting Hall has a fascinating history, click here to know more about it.

 Tonight, Duchess attended the Tusk Awards with her husband William second time.

 William and Catherine met with the award nominees/winners, Tusk supporters and sponsors.
 The host of the night was Kate Silverton.
 Prince William presented three awards – Tusk Award for Conservation, Tusk Wildlife Ranger Award and The Prince William Award for Conservation in Africa.

 The Tusk Award for Conservation winner is Vincent Opyene.
 The award is given to an emerging leader in conservation in recognition of their contribution to date.
 Vincent has single-handedly changed how Uganda addresses the illegal wildlife trade, risking his life on a daily basis to combat wildlife trafficking and to bring criminals to justice.

 Julius Obwona received The Tusk Wildlife Ranger Award from The Duke of Cambridge for his dedication and bravery working as a ranger to protect Africa’s increasingly threatened wildlife.
-His leadership in Murchison Falls, Uganda has led to the prosecution of 720 suspects involved in wildlife related crimes, and the number of elephants killed by paochers has dropped from three a day to three a month.
+His leadership in Murchison Falls, Uganda has led to the prosecution of 720 suspects involved in wildlife-related crimes, and the number of elephants killed by poachers has dropped from three a day to three a month.

 Pete Morkel was presented with The Prince William Award for Conservation in Africa – a lifetime achievement award which commends outstanding dedication and contribution to conservation.
-Through his successful work in capturing a range of wildlife including rhino, elephant and giraffe, a much higher level of knowledge on these species as been acquired throughout Africa, ultimately helping with their management, protection and wider conservation.
+Through his successful work in capturing a range of wildlife including rhino, elephant and giraffe, a much higher level of knowledge on these species has been acquired throughout Africa, ultimately helping with their management, protection and wider conservation.

 William and Catherine with the award winners.